 In early 20th century Britain, the cause of female suffrage was usually ignored by the press and dismissed by politicians.
 To gain support for their right to vote, suffragettes turned away from peaceful protest and embraced militant tactics that grew to include window breaking and arson.
-Their fight for equality, which escalated in violence in 1912 and 1913, is depicted in the new film Suffragette.
-The movie also shows historical figures and fictional characters interacting as they struggle to get women the vote.
+Their fight for equality escalated in violence in 1912 and 1913.

-Here are six real-life suffragettes (plus one man) who either appear in Suffragette or whose stories are reflected in the film:
+Here are six real-life suffragettes (plus one man) who fought to give women the right to vote: